-Today we come to the end of the season of Epiphany, one of those seasons that varies in length according to when Easter falls.
+Today we come to the end of the season of Epiphany, what is known as the season of light.

-The first Sunday of Epiphany is always the time we celebrate Jesus’ baptism.
+The first Sunday of the season is always the time we celebrate Jesus’ baptism.
 And the last Sunday of the season is always the gospel reading we heard today, the transfiguration of Jesus on the mountaintop with Moses and Elijah.

 This Sunday we hear God repeat those words, and then add this command, “Listen to him!”